Secure Software Leasing from Standard Assumptions: Secure Software Leasing from Two-Tier Quantum Lightning

 \section{Secure Software Leasing from Two-Tier Quantum Lightning}

-This section shows how to construct an SSL scheme from two-tier quantum lightning and a relaxed watermarking.
+This section shows how to construct a finite-term secure SSL scheme from two-tier quantum lightning and a relaxed watermarking.
 Due to a technical reason, we additionally use an OT-MAC, which can be realized information theoretically.

 \begin{construction}[SSL from Two-Tier Quantum Lightning] Let $\cC=\setbracket{\cC_{\secp}}_{\secp}$ be a circuit class such that $\cC_{\secp}$ contains circuit of input length is $n$ and output length $m$.
 Our SSL scheme $(\setup,\sslgen,\lessor,\run,\sslcheck)$ for $\cC$ is based on a two-tier quantum lightning $\ttQL=(\ttQL.\setup, \boltgen,\semivrfy,\fullvrfy)$, a relaxed watermarking scheme $\WM=(\WM.\gen,\WM.\Mark,\WM.\Extract,\WM.\Eval)$ for $\cC$, and a OT-MAC $\MAC=(\Macgen,\Mactag,\Macvrfy)$. \begin{itemize} \item $\setup(1^\secp)$: Compute $\pp \gets \WM.\gen(1^{\secp})$ and output $\crs \seteq \pp$. \item $\sslgen(\crs)$: Parse $\pp\gets\crs$.
 Compute $(\pk,\sk)\gets \ttQL.\setup(1^\secp)$ and $\mackey\gets\Macgen(1^\secp)$, and set $\ssl.\sk \seteq (\pp,\pk,\sk,\mackey)$. \item $\lessor(\ssl.\sk,C)$: Do the following: \begin{enumerate} \item Parse $(\pp,\pk,\sk,\mackey)\gets\ssl.\sk$. \item Compute $(\snum,\bolt)\gets \boltgen(\pk)$. \item Compute $\tlC \gets \WM.\Mark(\pp,C,\pk\concat \snum)$. \item Compute $\mac\gets\Mactag(\mackey,\snum)$. \item Output $\sft_C \seteq (\bolt,\tlC,\mac)$. \end{enumerate} \item $\run(\crs,\sft_C,x)$: Do the following. \begin{enumerate} \item Parse $\pp\gets\crs$ and $\sft_C = (\bolt,\tlC,\mac)$. \item Compute $\pk^\prime\concat \snum^\prime \gets \WM.\Extract(\pp,\tlC)$. \item Run $\semivrfy(\pk',\snum',\bolt)$ and obtain $(b,\bolt')$.
 If $b = \bot$, then output $\bot$.
 Otherwise, do the next step. \item Compute $y \gets \WM.\Eval(\pp,\tlC,x)$. \item Output $(\bolt',\tlC,\mac)$ and $y$. \end{enumerate} \item $\sslcheck(\ssl.\sk,\sft_C)$: Do the following. \begin{enumerate} \item Parse $(\pp,\pk,\sk,\mackey)\gets\ssl.\sk$ and $\sft_C = (\bolt,\tlC,\mac)$. \item Compute $\pk^\prime\concat \snum^\prime \gets \WM.\Extract(\pp,\tlC)$. \item If $\Macvrfy(\mackey,\snum^\prime,\mac)=\bot$, then output $\bot$.
 Otherwise, do the next step. \item Output $d \gets \fullvrfy(\sk,\snum',\bolt)$. \end{enumerate} \end{itemize} \end{construction}